 As depicted in Table 3, the ideal input state of ginger is dried-chopped.
 According to a study published by The 4th Annual Seminar of National Science, dried-chopped ginger is the best state to use during steam distillation.
-Although the yield of the oil was slightly lower when using dried-chopped ginger.
+Although the yield of the oil was slightly lower when using dried-chopped rather than dried-ground, the quality of the oil was higher when using dried-chopped ginger.
 This had to do with how the high temperatures can overheat the ginger and cause it to decompose thus degrading the quality of the oil (Mohamed, 2004).
 Based on this analysis, we determined that dried-chopped ginger is the best state of the root for steam distillation.